ericjenn/working-groups/safety-related-profile/documents/sow.md

 -   Company-specific requirements

+-   End-user use cases

 #### Outputs

 -   D1.a.\<x\>: End users needs and requirements for domain \<x\>.
+-   D1.b: Consolidated needs for all industrial domains
+-   D1.c: Safety-related Profile Scope Definition

 #### Detailed activities

-The activities defined below are per domain.
+The activities defined below are per domain <x>.

+##### SC: SR-profile Scope Definition

+- SCAct1: Identification/definition of the Safety-related industrial use case reference models

+- SCAct2: Extraction of the operators and constructs from the Safety-related industrial use cases reference models

+- SSAct3: Consolidation of the set of operators and constructs to be included in the Safety-related profile (from the reference models possibly augmented with necessary additional operators and constructs).

-##### End-Users Needs Elicitation
+##### EN: End-Users Needs Elicitation

--   UNAct1: Definition of the *Trained Model Description (TMD)* artefact (e.g., the Machine Learning Model Description (MLMD) in ARP6983)

--   UNAct2: Description (overview) of the machine learning development process
+-   ENAct1.\<x\>: Description (overview) of the machine learning development process

--   UNAct3: Description of the development process objectives and activities that:
+-   ENAct2.\<x\>: Description of the development process objectives and activities that produce the TMD and take it as input

-    -   Produce the TMD
-    -   Take the TMD as input
+-   ENAct3.\<x\>: Definition of the *Trained Model Description (TMD)* artefact (e.g., the Machine Learning Model Description (MLMD) in ARP6983)

--   UNAct4: Description of the development process verification objectives and activities that apply to the TMD
+-   UENAct4.\<x\>: Description of the development process verification objectives and activities that apply to the TMD

--   UNAct5: Constraints on the TDM, that come from:
-    -   the Development and verification activities
-    -   the Industrial context
+-   ENAct5.\<x\>: Expression of constraints on the TDM, that come from the Development and verification activities the Industrial context

--   UNAct6: Expression of the needs
+-   ENAct6.\<x\>: Expression of the needs

+-   ENAct7.\<x\>:Consolidation of industrial needs from all domains

 ##### *ONNX Requirements Expression*